FACTBOX-Airlines suspend China flights over coronavirus

 United had previously suspended 24 U.S. flights to Beijing, Hong Kong and Shanghai between Feb.
 1 and Feb.
 8 because of a significant drop in demand.
 UNITED PARCEL SERVICE INC

-UPS has cancelled 22 China flights, as a result of the Wuhan quarantines and normal manufacturing closures due to the Lunar New Year holiday, UPS Chief Executive David Abney said in an interview on Thursday.
-He did not specify how many flights cancellations were due to the virus.
+UPS has cancelled 22 China flights, as a result of the Wuhan quarantines and normal manufacturing closures due to the Lunar New Year holiday, UPS Chief Executive David Abney said on Jan.
+30. He did not specify how many flights cancellations were due to the virus.
+VIRGIN ATLANTIC

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)